compose-spec/compose-spec/05-services.md

 ### cpu_rt_period

-`cpu_rt_period` configures CPU allocation parameters for platform with support for realtime scheduler.
+`cpu_rt_period` configures CPU allocation parameters for platforms with support for realtime scheduler.
 Can be either an integer value using microseconds as unit or a [duration](11-extension.md#specifying-durations).

 ```yml